-To qualify for the doctor of philosophy degree, the candidate must submit evidence of a minimum of two years of pastoral ministry, significant church-staff service, missionary service, or significant denominational service.
+To qualify for the Doctor of Philosophy degree, the candidate must submit evidence of a minimum of two years of pastoral ministry, significant church-staff service, missionary service, or significant denominational service.
 The practical experience may be fulfilled before or during the student's involvement in the doctoral program.
 The final evaluation of the completed practical experience is made by the Doctoral Programs Committee.

 Each new student is provided with a form to list all practical experience submitted to the doctoral committee.
-The Practical Experience Advisory Committee will first evaluate these forms before distribution to the Doctoral Committee for final approval.
 The student will be notified in writing of the committee's decision.
 Returning students may obtain this form from the Doctoral Programs Office.
 The student is responsible to obtain committee approval for practical experience.
 Further clarification may be requested by the committee before any decision is made concerning the practical experience.